 Talia is a warm, relatable, and compassionate clinician whose approach to therapy is holistic and formulated to suit the needs of each individual client.
 She works collaboratively with clients to understand the context of their concerns, and supports them in the development of personal insight and practical solutions for an improved quality of life.
 Talia’s empathetic and intuitive nature fosters a therapeutic environment in which clients feel safe, heard, and empowered to make change.

-Talia offers appointments to clients across the lifespan, however has strengths working with adolescents, young adults, and families.
+Talia offers appointments to clients across the lifespan, and has strengths working with adolescents and young adults.